osk4r99/School-projekt/readme.md

-School projekt
+# School projekt

-a casino game in python
+A casino game in python

-it should include
+##What will it include
-Poker
+-Poker
-Blackjack
+-Blackjack
-Yatzy
+-Yatzy
-Roll the dice
+-Roll the dice
-Roulett
+-Roulett
-2 player mode
+-2 player mode
-comedy
+-comedy
-lucky 7
+-lucky 7